 Mortgage Rates Likely to Keep Falling on Coronavirus, Fed

-The average 30-year fixed-rate mortgage hit 3.29% on March 5, the lowest since government-sponsored mortgage corporation Freddie Mac began surveying lenders in 1971.
+The average 30-year fixed-rate mortgage dropped below 3.00% in August 2020 - the lowest since government-sponsored mortgage corporation Freddie Mac began surveying lenders in 1971.
 Mortgage rates have been falling steadily since late 2018, when the Fed’s target rate stood at 2.50%.

 The Fed’s target interest rate is one of two major benchmarks mortgage lenders look to when setting rates.
 The reason mortgage rates are lower now than in 2008 is because the 10-year Treasury bond yield – the other benchmark used by mortgage lenders – have also been falling dramatically over coronavirus fears.
 The 10-year Treasury fell below 1% for the first time ever following the Fed’s March 2020 emergency rate cut.

 In short, the COVID-19 outbreak may be bad for people and the economy – but it is good from purely a borrowing perspective.

 Compare our Top Lenders

 Is Now a Good Time for a Purchase Home Loan?

 Based on the current trend, it may be worth waiting a little while longer before purchasing.
 That’s because interest rates are falling faster than home prices are rising.If you’re in the market for a new home, it’s worth asking yourself two questions:

 - Am I willing to wait to see if mortgage rates go down from current levels (and accept the risk that rates could stay even or go up)?